spade-as-in-ace/IotHomeMesh/README.md

 ##### Depedencies
 This makes use of the painlessMesh library.
 Find the painlessMesh library [here](https://gitlab.com/painlessMesh/painlessMesh).
-As such, some of the libraries included in painlessMesh, namely the ArduinoJSON library, will also be used directly.
+As such, some of the libraries included in painlessMesh, namely the ArduinoJSON and TaskScheduler libraries, will also be used directly.